-2.6 STATISTICAL ANALYSIS
+2.7 DESIGN AND STATISTICAL ANALYSIS

-The data were analyzed using the "SPSS 17.0" [8] statistical program.
+There were two treatments with 10 replications (animals) in each group.
+Thus the design of the experiment was completely randomized design (CRD).
+Data were analyzed using the "SPSS 17.0" [9] statistical program.
 Least significant difference (LSD) test was also done to compare the significant difference between treatment means for various parameters.